vipulnaik/diet-exercise-health/profile-information/cognitive-exercise/human-benchmark-chimp-test-exercise-with-history.md

   17. The 17 was actually a "throw" as I was getting tired and had lost 2 out of 3 lives already, but I likely would not have progressed much (maybe 1 more level).

+* 2025-01-16: 16.6 points moving average, placing me at the 97.47th
+  percentile.
+Not much has changed qualitatively since the last update on 2024-11-17.